Three-dimensional modeling of minority-carrier lateral diffusion length including random alloy fluctuations in (In,Ga)N and (Al,Ga)N single quantum wells: RESULTS and DISCUSSION

-First, the carrier diffusion lengths with and without alloy fluctuations are studied to clarify their effect on diffusion.
-Figure \ref{fig3} shows the result for blue n-i-n QB/QW structures with different doping densities and for the cases with and without random alloy fluctuations.
-Figure \ref{fig3}(a) shows that, due to the fluctuations seen in Fig. \ref{fig7M}, the recombination rate $R(x)$ still fluctuates even when 15 random maps with different seeds are averaged, but is sufficiently regular to extract the diffusion length.
-Figure \ref{fig3}(b) is the case without alloy fluctuations, which leads to a smooth curve.
-Figure \ref{fig3}(c) shows the diffusion length versus doping level for cases with and without alloy fluctuations.
-The red line is the case with alloy fluctuations, but no polarization effects.
-As shown in Figs. \ref{fig3}(c) and \ref{fig3}(d), the case with alloy fluctuations has a shorter diffusion length than the case without fluctuations.
-The reason for these effects can be easily understood in terms of the potential fluctuations limiting the carrier diffusion in the QW: the indium composition fluctuations behave like quantum dots in the QW.
-The recombination in such localized sites is stronger, leading to a reduction in the diffusion length.
 However, more interestingly, the diffusion length decreases significantly as the doping density increases.
 This effect of the doping density is even stronger than the influence of potential fluctuations.
 An increase in doping density enhances the majority carrier density, but this should not affect recombination rates too much because the recombination rate is determined by the minority carrier density when the majority carrier density is high and in the degenerate condition.
-As the diffusion length is affected by the diffusion coefficient and the carrier lifetime, the reason for this enhancement is likely to be the change in carrier lifetime with doping, because different doping densities will not strongly affect the diffusion coefficient.
+As the diffusion length is affected by the diffusion coefficient and the carrier lifetime, the reason for reduction of diffusion length with higher doping in QB is likely to be the change in carrier lifetime with doping, because different doping densities will not strongly affect the diffusion coefficient.
 The quantum-confined Stark effect (QCSE) strongly influences carrier recombination in nitride QW LEDs.
 Hence, we set the polarization in the simulation process to zero to investigate the influence of the QCSE.
-The red line shown in Fig. \ref{fig3}(c) indicates the diffusion length without polarization effects and with random alloy fluctuations: the diffusion length decreases by almost an order of magnitude without the polarization field.
-The p-i-p structures [see Fig. \ref{fig3}(d)] exhibit a similar trend.
+The red line shown in Fig. \ref{fig4}(c) indicates the diffusion length without polarization effects and with random alloy fluctuations: the diffusion length decreases by almost an order of magnitude without the polarization field.
+The p-i-p structures [see Fig. \ref{fig4}(d)] exhibit a similar trend.
 Moreover, the diffusion length becomes less dependent on doping density (or majority carrier density in the QW), which is to be expected as the major contributor, i.e., the change in the QCSE, is suppressed.
 Hence, this shows that, although random alloy fluctuations limit the diffusion length, the QCSE plays a much stronger role in the opposite direction.
-We hereafter use a 1D simulation to demonstrate the impact of the QCSE on the radiative rate: Figs. \ref{fig3}(e)--\ref{fig3}(g) show the approximated 1D simulation\cite{kawaguchi2013semipolar} for electron and hole overlap in the QW with n = $5\times$ 10$^{18}$ cm$^{-3}$, n = $4\times$ 10$^{19}$ cm$^{-3}$, and without polarization effects.
-The square of the overlap integral for n = $5\times$ 10$^{18}$ cm$^{-3}$, n = $4\times$ 10$^{19}$ cm$^{-3}$, and without polarization effects is 0.12, 0.23, and 0.898, respectively.
-The QCSE reduces the square of the overlap by almost one order of magnitude, which increases the carrier lifetime by about the same amount.
-With such a change, the application of the simple diffusion equation implies a factor-of-three change in the diffusion length, which is in reasonable agreement with our computations.
-If there is no majority carrier doping in the QW, the overlap would be further decreased and the diffusion length could even be one order of magnitude larger, extending over a few micrometers, as observed by David,\cite{david2021observation} and exceeding our simulation range.
-Here lies the reason for not presenting cases without doping---the long diffusion lengths that would result are beyond our current computational capabilities.
-This result indicates that the interpretation of carrier diffusion lengths in experimental work should carefully analyze the carrier screening conditions in each case.